Understanding Wrongful Death Actions in Illinois

 When a loved one is injured by the wrongful act of another, you probably already know that he or she can seek compensation for the personal injury from the person who committed the wrong.
 You might not know that, depending on your relationship to the injured person, you, too, might be entitled to compensation.
 That’s because personal injury law in Illinois seeks to compensate for more than just physical injuries, but mental and emotional ones, too.

 That goal extends beyond mere injuries, however.
-If a close family member—like a husband or wife, parent, child, or sibling—is killed because of someone else’s negligence or other wrongful conduct, the law provides an avenue for you and other surviving family members to seek justice.
+If a close family member—like a husband or wife, parent, child, or sibling—is killed because of someone else’s negligence, malpractice or other wrongful conduct, the law provides an avenue for you and other surviving family members to seek justice.
 That avenue is known as a wrongful death action, and this post provides a basic overview of what you need to know about it.

 In Illinois, wrongful death claims are governed by the Illinois Wrongful Death Act (IWDA).
 The elements of a wrongful death claim—what the plaintiff has to prove—are similar to what a plaintiff in a negligence lawsuit must prove.
 Specifically, to prevail in a wrongful death action, the plaintiff must prove that:

 - The defendant owed a duty to the person who died;

 - The defendant breached that duty;